Relaxation

 Do you find it hard to switch off?
 Struggling to relax?

 The ability to relax is important in effectively managing stress and anxiety.
 When we feel stressed, our bodies react with what is called the "fight or flight" response.
 Our muscles become tense, our heart and respiration rates increase, and other physiological systems become taxed.
-Without the ability to relax, chronic stress or anxiety can lead to burnout, anger, irritability, depression, medical problems, and more.
+Without the ability to relax, chronic stress or anxiety can lead to burn out, anger, irritability, depression, medical problems, and more.
 Allowing yourself to deeply relax is the exact opposite of the "fight or flight" response, resulting in a decrease in heart rate, respiration rate, blood pressure, muscle tension, and oxygen consumption.

 Mind, the Mental Health Charity suggests exploring relaxation can help you look after yourself when you’re feeling stressed or worried.
 Have a look at these tips and ideas to see how relaxation can fit into your daily life.
 Don’t worry if some ideas don’t work for you, just enjoy the ones that do.